 Whether it’s due to drunk driving, speeding, or simply not paying attention, car accidents happen every day no matter the time of year.
 One of the most devastating types of motor vehicle accidents is a backover accident.
 Instances where a driver backs over something or someone are somewhat prevalent, happening nearly 50 times per week across the country.
-In order to help prevent others from harm, below we explain why these car accidents occur and the safety measures you can take to protect those around you.
+In order to help prevent others from harm, below our Houston car accident lawyers explain why these accidents occur and the safety measures you can take to protect those around you.

 A backover accident is a type of motor vehicle accident wherein a vehicle hits a pedestrian while it is backing up.
 These collisions frequently occur in driveways or parking lots and result in pedestrian victims suffering injury and/or death.
 Even worse, the majority of these tragedies can be prevented if drivers take appropriate precautions when driving their vehicles in reverse.